havlasme/ansible-collection-linux/roles/chrony/README.md

 # this variable is referenced by the default `etc/chrony/chrony.conf.j2` template
 chrony__pool: |-
   pool pool.ntp.org iburst
-# should the chrony synchronize the hardware clock?
+# should the chrony periodically synchronize the hardware clock?
 # this variable is referenced by the default `etc/chrony/chrony.conf.j2` template
 chrony__rtcsync: true
 ```